malyvsen/ip-box/README.md

 pdm dev generate --author your-github-username --year 2024  # generates the documentation, writes to ip_box.csv
 ```

+## Warranty

+It's AI generated output, and I'm not a lawyer.
+Use at your own risk, I cannot give any warranty.

+That said, I _did_ base this on my conversations with a lawyer, a tax advisor, and an accountant.

 ## Development

 Use `pdm check` to ensure code quality.